Eyes Closed, Safety On: Protecting Multimodal LLMs via Image-to-Text Transformation: Related Work

 \subsubsection{MLLM Protection.}

-To enhance safety of MLLMs, a straightforward approach involves aligning MLLMs with specially-constructed red-teaming data~\cite{li2024red, zong2024safety, chen2023dress}.
-However, red-teaming is labor-intensive and might not encompass all potential attack vectors.
+To enhance safety of MLLMs, a straightforward approach involves aligning MLLMs with specially-constructed red-teaming data~\cite{li2024red,zong2024safety,chen2023dress}.
+However, red-teaming is labor-intensive and may not encompass all potential attack vectors.
 Another approach focuses on protecting MLLMs during inference.
-Wu~\etal~\cite{wu2023jailbreaking} introduce the manual crafting of system prompts delineating permissible and impermissible actions, which might become less effective as new attacks emerge.
-Wang~\etal~\cite{wang2024inferaligner} employ safety steering vectors to adjust MLLM activation in response to unsafe inputs.
-However, this may overlook unsafe intents in images not detectable by text-centric safety vectors.
-The most relevant to ours are~\cite{pi2024mllm,chen2023can}.
-Pi~\etal~\cite{pi2024mllm} augments the MLLMs with an ancillary unsafe content detector and output detoxifier, which are external and necessitate the additional training on extensive datasets.
-Instead, our proposed ECSO solely leverages the intrinsic safety mechanism of the pre-aligned LLMs in MLLMs, and is devoid of any further training.
+Wu~\etal~\cite{wu2023jailbreaking} introduce the manual crafting of system prompts delineating permissible and impermissible actions.
+However, this may become less effective when new attacks emerge.
+Wang~\etal~\cite{wang2024inferaligner} employ safety steering vectors to adjust MLLM activation in response to the unsafe inputs.
+However, this may overlook unsafe intents in images that are not detectable by text-centric safety vectors.
+Most relevant to ours are the works in \cite{chen2023can,pi2024mllm}.
 Chen~\etal~\cite{chen2023can} introduce a novel automatic self-moderation mechanism, enabling MLLMs to assess and adjust their responses against specific criteria.
-Despite the promising performance, we will demonstrate in Sec.~\ref{sec_ablate_noimg} that MLLMs struggle to refine their responses when confronted with images, highlighting the limitation of~\cite{chen2023can}.
+Despite its promising performance, we will show in Sec.~\ref{sec_ablate_noimg} that, even though instructed to respond safely, MLLMs still struggle to give responses when confronted with images, highlighting the limitation of~\cite{chen2023can}.
+Pi~\etal~\cite{pi2024mllm} augments MLLMs with an ancillary unsafe content detector and output detoxifier, which are external and necessitate additional training on extensive datasets.
+Instead, the proposed ECSO solely leverages the intrinsic safety mechanism of the pre-aligned LLMs in MLLMs, and is devoid of any further training.